Carlos Correa Player Props: Twins vs. Cardinals

 Carlos Correa At The Plate

-- Correa has had an RBI in 29 games this season (30.9%), including 11 multi-RBI outings (11.7%).
-He has also driven in three or more of his team's runs in four contests.
+- In 29 games this season (30.5%), Correa has picked up an RBI, and in 11 of those games (11.6%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.